 Policy E5: Visitor Attractions

-- The type of experience to be made available meets an acknowledged need such as heritage interpretation, an art gallery, conference venue, and family attractions
+- the type of experience is demonstrated to meet an acknowledged need such as heritage interpretation, an art gallery, conference venue, or family attractions; and

-- A significant contribution to the quality of the City’s environment in respect of location, scale, design sympathetic to, and in harmony with, the Durham vernacular architecture, and potential for use of vacant buildings; and
+- a significant contribution to the quality of the City’s environment is made, in respect of location, scale, design sympathetic to, and in harmony with, the Durham vernacular architecture, and potential for use of vacant buildings; and

-- the site is accessible to visitors and is well related both in location to other attractions and facilities
+- the site is accessible to visitors and is well related and located to other attractions and facilities.

 Policy E6: Visitor accommodation

-- The accommodation to be provided would improve the range and quality available
+- the accommodation to be provided would improve the range and quality available; and

-- Provided that in all cases a condition of consent to the provision of such accommodation be imposed to restrict continuous occupation to a period not exceeding six months.
+- in all cases a condition of consent is imposed to the provision of such accommodation to restrict continuous occupation so that it does not become a permanent residence.

 Justification for Policies E5 and E6

-4.152 The NPPF (Chapters 6 and 7) emphasises building a strong and competitive economy and ensuring the vitality of town centres.
+4.160 The NPPF (Chapters 6 and 7) emphasises building a strong and competitive economy and ensuring the vitality of town centres.
 Planning policies should take “a positive approach to their [town centres] growth, management and adaptation” (NPPF para.
 85) a particularly important requirement for town centres which are in decline, as in Durham City in recent years.
 Tourism is a major source of income for Durham City, which has a World Heritage Site and other attractions.
 Through the policies the intention is to support Durham City as a centre for tourist development and as a year round tourist destination.
 Further there is potential to improve the quality of the visitor experience and to extend the time visitors stay in the City while strengthening the economy and creating jobs.

 Next section: Theme 4: A city with attractive and affordable places to live